AVEVA/sample-adh-pi_to_adh_read_only_data-python/README.md

 | PUT         | Update         | message body     |
 | DELETE      | Delete         | URL parameters   |

-Note: Only the GET method will be used in this sample as it targets clients limited to read permissions, the [ADH waveform sample](https://github.com/osisoft/OSI-Samples-OCS/blob/main/docs/SDS_WAVEFORM.md) is available and more in depth to cover every HTTP method.
+Note: Only the GET method will be used in this sample as it targets clients limited to read permissions, the [Cds waveform sample](https://github.com/AVEVA/AVEVA-Samples-CloudOperations/blob/main/docs/SDS_WAVEFORM.md) is available and more in depth to cover every HTTP method.

 ## Configure the Sample

 Included in the sample there is a configuration file with placeholders that need to be replaced with the proper values.
 They include information for authentication, connecting to the SDS Service, pointing to a namespace, and retrieving stream data.

-### AVEVA Data Hub
+### CONNECT data services

 First, a valid namespace Id for the tenant must be given.
 In SDS, a namespace provides isolation within a Tenant.
 Each namespace has its own collection of Streams, Types, and Stream Views.
 It is not possible to programmatically create or delete a namespace.
 If you are a new user, be sure to go to the [Cloud Portal](http://datahub.connect.aveva.com) and create a namespace using your tenant login credentials provided by AVEVA.
 You must provide the namespace Id of a valid namespace in `appsettings.json` for the sample to function properly.